-Outbreak: An Outbreak is defined as 3 or more cases in a 14-day period, (or a major outbreak defined as 20 or more cases in a 30-day period).
+Outbreak: An Outbreak is defined as 3 or more cases in a 7-day period, (or a major outbreak defined as 20 or more cases in a 30-day period).
 Testing is required: on day 3-5 after the outbreak starts and then weekly until the area is out of outbreak status.
-An outbreak is resolved when there are no new cases in a 14-day period.
+An outbreak is resolved when there are one or fewer new cases in a 14-day period.